Provably Efficient and Agile Randomized Q-Learning: Efficient and Agile Randomized Q-learning

 \section{Efficient and Agile Randomized Q-learning}

-In this section, we introduce a Bayesian variant of the Q-learning algorithm, referred to as \myalg, which ensures the policy to be updated in an agile manner and enhances efficient exploration based on random sampling rather than adding explicit bonuses.
+In this section, we introduce a sampling-based variant of Q-learning, referred to as \myalg, which ensures the policy to be updated in an agile manner and enhances efficient exploration based on random sampling rather than adding explicit bonuses.